amirdadp/amirdadp/README.md

 ### Hi there 👋

-- 🔭 I’m currently studing CS and C&O in University of Waterloo.
+- 🔭 I’m currently studying CS and C&O at the University of Waterloo.
-- 🌱 I’m currently learning a lot!
 - 💬 Ask me about what is the latest movie that I have watched.
 - 📫 How to reach me: Discord: @amirdadp /Email: me@adadpour.site /Matrix: @amirdadp:matrix.org
 - 😄 Pronouns: he/him